tjfinney/mkmss/README.md

 The `mkmss` program uses the [R](https://www.r-project.org/) language and environment for statistical computing and graphics.
 While the simulation can run using R alone, many will prefer to interact with `mkmss` through a graphical interface provided by the [RStudio](https://www.rstudio.com/products/rstudio/) integrated development environment (IDE) and RStudio's [Shiny](http://shiny.rstudio.com/) package.
 R, Rstudio, and Shiny are all free software.

-R can be downloaded from one of the sites listed [here](https://cran.r-project.org/mirrors.html); The RStudio desktop edition is available [here](https://www.rstudio.com/products/rstudio/#Desktop); Shiny is installed by starting R then typing the following at the R command prompt.
+R can be downloaded from one of the sites listed [here](https://cran.r-project.org/mirrors.html); the RStudio desktop edition is available [here](https://www.rstudio.com/products/rstudio/#Desktop); Shiny is installed by starting R then typing the following at the R command prompt.
 (An Internet connection is required.)

 `install.packages("shiny")`